JohnnyDeath8/Daily-Bible-Verse/README.md

 Lord, thank You for being my shepherd.
 Help me to trust Your guidance and find peace in Your provision each day.
 Amen.

 -------------------------------------------------------
+## April 10, 2026

+**Verse:**
+Philippians 4:6

+**Text:**
+"Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God."

+**Reflection:**
+Worry tends to take over when things feel uncertain or out of control.
+This verse is a reminder that instead of carrying everything alone, I can bring my concerns to God.
+It shifts my focus from stress to trust, and from fear to gratitude—even when nothing has changed yet.

+**Prayer:**
+Lord, help me to release my worries and trust You with what I cannot control.
+Teach me to come to You first in every situation, with a thankful heart.